xieweiAlex/English_Learning/words/2025/words-Apr-25.md

 -------------------------

 Thus, the dummy element was a vector for transaction malleability.
+If we see no inflation, we see growth scare, possibly set him (Jerome Powel) up as a fall guy.

 Their affection for her soon increased almost to **idolatry**.
 I was **spoon over** Miss Talmadge to the point of **idolatry**.